Red Bull F1 clinches new $500M title sponsorship with Oracle | Technology

 Financial details were not disclosed but a person familiar with the deal told The Associated Press it was worth around $100 million a year.
 The person spoke on condition of anonymity to discuss confidential terms.

-''I’ll take a certain American’s perspective,” Oracle executive vice president Ariel Kelman, the chief marketing officer, said in a video call.
-“F1 is the fastest growing sport that we’re seeing in terms of an excitement here and around the world and for technology companies.
+"I'll take a certain American's perspective," Oracle executive vice president Ariel Kelman, the chief marketing officer, said in a video call.
+"F1 is the fastest growing sport that we're seeing in terms of excitement here and around the world and for technology companies.

-''It’s just such a perfect fit because it’s the most high-tech sport, the most dangerous sport.
-So it just provides an amazing showcase for all the amazing technology.”
-Beyond the cash that is another signal of the resurgent appeal of F1, Red Bull will be tapping further into the expertise provided by the Austin-based company for cloud computing, engine development and driver development.
+"It's just such a perfect fit because it's the most high-tech sport, the most data-driven sport.
+So it just provides an amazing showcase for all the amazing technology."
+Beyond the cash that is another signal of the resurgent appeal of F1, Red Bull will be tapping further into the expertise provided by the Austin-based company for cloud computing, engine development, and driver development.

 Kelman is a relative newcomer to F1, starting to watch in 2018 and being increasingly gripped as the Netflix docuseries "Drive to Survive" premiered the following year taking fans behind the scenes.